 Jefferson's Department of Medicine is dedicated to the highest standards of excellence in patient care, research and education.
 The Department consists of physicians specially trained in primary care as well as subspecialties.

-Sidney Kimmel Medical College at Thomas Jefferson University designates this live activity for a maximum of 7.25 AMA PRA Category 1 Credits™.
+Sidney Kimmel Medical College at Thomas Jefferson University is accredited by the ACCME to provide continuing medical education for physicians.
+Sidney Kimmel Medical College at Thomas Jefferson University designates this live activity for a maximum of 2.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 PHYSICIAN ASSISTANTS: The American Academy of Physician Assistants accepts AMA PRA Category 1 Credit(s)™. (www.aapa.org).

 **Pennsylvania State Board of Nursing recognizes AMA PRA Category 1 Credit(s)™ issued by academic medical centers toward license CE requirements.
 If you reside outside of Pennsylvania, please check with your state for additional information.